kubernetes/community/contributors/design-proposals/node-allocatable.md

 **Status**: Targeted for v1.6

-In this phase, Kubelet will automatically create a top level cgroup to enforce Node Allocatable on all user pods.
+In this phase, Kubelet will automatically create a top level cgroup to enforce Node Allocatable across all user pods.
+The creation of this cgroup is controlled by `--cgroups-per-qos` flag.

 Kubelet will support specifying the top level cgroups for `KubeReserved` and `SystemReserved` and support *optionally* placing resource restrictions on these top level cgroups.

 Users are expected to specify `KubeReserved` and `SystemReserved` based on their deployment requirements.

 Resource requirements for Kubelet and the runtime is typically proportional to the number of pods running on a node.